lacc-2021/lacc-2021.github.io/index.md

 Havana - Real and Wonderful, rich in traditions, culture, science and innovation.
 Havana, the Cuban Capital with 500 years of history, is a city that never sleeps: its culture, traditions and colonial architecture makes it a great tourist destination.

-The participants of the Conference will also find in Havana a large number of research centers and universities such as La Universidad Tecnológica de La Habana José Antonio Echeverría, the only and biggest technological university of Cuba.
+The participants of the Conference will also find in Havana a large number of research centres and universities such as La Universidad Tecnológica de La Habana José Antonio Echeverría, the only and biggest technological university of Cuba.

 The Conference will take place at the Palace of Conventions in Havana, a prestigious institution specialized in the organization of events and congresses.